SarahFrench/wedding-website/content/section/facilities-accessibility.md

 ## Reduced mobility

-The two toilets in the Banquet barn can be used by ambulatory wheelchair users but may need to navigate a step to get there.
+The two toilets in the Banquet Barn can be used by ambulatory wheelchair users but may need to navigate a step to get there.

 There are steps in all the barns.
-The Banquet barn has single, shallow steps at the entrance and between the main space and the bar area.
-The Chapel barn has four steps leading from the entrance to the main area, with no hand rails.
+The Banquet Barn has single, shallow steps at the entrance and between the main space and the bar area.
+The Chapel Barn has four steps leading from the entrance to the main area, with no hand rails.
 The Chapel Barn has a barn door that can be opened to allow easier access if required.